donkirkby/chess-kit/raw_rules/rules.md

 Put the rest of the cards away, you won't need them.
 Then shuffle the cards and place them next to the board.
 Draw one card at a time, placing the matching piece on the board.
-Starting in the top left corner, leave the following numbers of empty squares before each piece:
+Starting at a1 through h1, then a2 through h2, all the way to h8.
+Leave the following numbers of empty squares before each piece:

 * Kings - 6 empty squares
 * Queens - 5 empty squares